Folic Acid Deficiency

 Yes, folic acid deficiency is preventable.
 A simple blood test can determine if a woman is at risk for folic acid deficiency.
 Additionally, most neural tube defects can be diagnosed before birth with proper screening.

 The neural tube develops in the first few weeks of pregnancy, often before the mother knows she is pregnant.
 The first prenatal visit generally occurs 6-12 weeks into a pregnancy.
-By this time, it may be too late to take preventative measures against neural tube defects.
+By this time, it may be too late to take preventive measures against neural tube defects.

 Women of childbearing age who are interested in having children should begin taking folic acid supplements before they become pregnant.

 Doctors have a duty to help their patients manage all relevant risk factors with proper testing and screening.
-When this duty of care is breached it can have devastating, lifelong consequences for children and families.
+When this duty of care is breached, it can have devastating, lifelong consequences for children and families.

 Pregnancy is a delicate and demanding experience, where seemingly small oversights can have big consequences.
 Something as simple as not being told to take the right kind of vitamins can affect both mother and baby in serious, long-term ways.